librosa Compatibility

 2. CQT

-- libsonare: Full CQT and VQT implementation
+- libsonare: CQT and VQT implementations with libsonare-specific APIs

 3. Window Normalization